 - Use the Roissy Bus or RER train to get to the city.
 Both are easy to find and take.

 Yes, apparently people will sell you already-used tickets.
+These scammers in Paris are clever.
 They might even be wearing a uniform.

 How To Avoid This Scam In Paris:

-- Do not engage with anyone that approaches you and tries to help you buy tickets.
+- Do not engage with anyone who approaches you and tries to help you buy tickets.

 - Use the ticket vending machines.